 - Not exercising enough to burn the energy we are consuming

 - Not managing stress

 - Taking medications that elevate blood glucose

 - (And, unfortunately, inheriting bad genes ☹️)

 - And so many more!!!

-Notice what most of these things have in common?
+Notice what MOST of these things have in common?
 They are our lifestyle choices*.
 If insulin didn’t do its job, you would start seeing wildly elevated blood glucose very early in life, the first time you ate your first cookie, or drank your first cup of juice or soda.
 Our bodies weren’t designed to eat these highly processed, sugary foods.
-Insulin is just doing its job by trying to compensate YEAR after YEAR after YEAR, until we, typically, make ourselves insulin resistant.
+Insulin is just doing its job by trying to compensate YEAR after YEAR after YEAR, until we, typically, develop insulin resistance.